Certifying asymmetry in the configuration of three qubits: Construction of the witness

 We now specify the form of the $W$ matrix in (\ref{genericwitness}) by defining the biased $I_3(\omega)$ witness, a generalization of the original (unbiased) $I_3$ witness of Gallego et al.~\cite{Gallego2010}, as

-This PM witness involves three input states and two dichotomic measurements.
+This PM witness involves three different state preparations and two dichotomic measurements.
 See Fig.~\ref{fig:1} for a schematic view of the scenario.

 By setting $\omega=1/2$, we recover the original (unbiased) $I_3$ witness.
 The parameter $\omega\in[0,1]$ in the modified witness gives a bias weight to the measurement settings.
-For $\omega=0$ and $\omega=1$, only a single measurement setting is used, and in these cases there is known to be no quantum advantage~\cite{Frenkel2015}; we will return to this remark in the concluding section.
+For $\omega=0$ and $\omega=1$, only a single measurement setting is used, and in these cases there is known to be no quantum advantage~\cite{Frenkel2015}; i.e., the optimal witness value can be attained by preparations and measurements that can be described classically.
+We will return to this remark in the concluding section with regard to triangles defined such that two perfectly anti-aligned Bloch vectors are involved.

 The bound on the classical one-bit value of the witness is a linear function of the bias $\omega$: